DiscoBroccoli/Tensorflow-Catalogue/README.md

 # Tensorflow-Catalogue
-Personal Library of Tensorflow Capabilities with examples and how to use them.
+Library of Tensorflow Capabilities with examples and how to use them.
+Examples are inspired by Customising-your-models-with-TensorFlow-2-Coursera

 * Freeze & Transfer Layers
 * Item 2